Arteria1/sql-funnel-analysis/README.md

 ![Results 1](screenshots/queryresult1.png)

-This gives us a good baseline on how we can further manipulate the data to give us more insightful data.
+This gives us a good baseline on how we can further manipulate the data to give us more insightful information.